5-choosability of graphs with crossings far apart: The proof of Theorem

-If $H$ is \ob{C2}, then let $p_0w_1w_2p_2$ be the path in the outer face of $H$.
-If $w_1,w_2\in V(F)$, then $V(G)=V(H)$ and $G$ is $L$-colorable by (O).
-Thus assume that $w_2\not\in V(F)$; hence $|L(w_2)|=5$.
-If $w_1\in V(F)$, then since $w_2$ has degree at least $5$, by \refclaim{cl-2chord} we have that $V(G)=V(H)\cup \{z\}$, where $z$ is adjacent to $w_1$, $w_2$ and $p_2$.
-However, then $G$ is $L$-colorable.
-Therefore, $w_1\not\in V(F)$.
-Let $\vf$ be an $L$-coloring of $H$ and $G_2$ the $p_0w_1w_2p_2$-component of $G$ that does not contain $P$.
-Since $\vf$ does not extend to an $L$-coloring of $G_2$, it follows that $G_2$ with the precolored path $p_0w_1w_2p_2$ violates (P), (T) or (O).
-Since both $w_1$ and $w_2$ have degree at least $5$, it follows that $p_0w_2\notin E(G)$ and $w_1p_2\notin E(G)$, hence (P) holds.
-Suppose that $G_2$ violates (T).
-Then a vertex $z$ with list of size three is adjacent to three vertices among $p_0$, $w_1$, $w_2$ and $p_2$.
-If it is adjacent to all four of them, then $G$ contains \ob{C5} which has already been excluded.
-Otherwise, since $w_1$ and $w_2$ have degree at least 5, by \refclaim{cl-nosepq} $z$ cannot be adjacent to $p_0, w_1$, and $p_2$.
+Suppose that $B_2$ violates (T).
+Then a vertex $z$ with $|L(z)|=3$ is adjacent to three vertices among $p_0$, $w_1$, $w_2$ and $p_2$.
+If it is adjacent to all four of them, then $B$ contains \ob{C5} as a near-obstruction, which has already been excluded.
+Otherwise, since $w_1$ and $w_2$ have degree at least 5 in $G$, Lemma~\ref{lemma-cl-nosepq} implies that $z$ is not adjacent to $p_0, w_1, p_2$.
 By symmetry, we may assume that $z$ is adjacent to $p_0,w_1,w_2$.
-Then \refclaim{cl-2chord} applied to the 2-chord $zw_2p_2$ shows that there is a vertex $z'$ adjacent to $z$ whose list has size 3, and we see that the special edge $zz'$ gives a contradiction.
-Finally, if $G_2$ violates (O), then the obstruction is equal to one of \ob{P1}, \ob{P2}, \ob{P3}, \ob{P4}, \ob{P5} or \ob{P6}, and now it is easy to see (by comparing bad lists for the obstructions) that $G$ is $L$-colorable.
+Then Lemma~\ref{lemma-cl-2chord} applied to the 2-chord $zw_2p_2$ shows that there is a vertex $z'$ adjacent to $z$ with $|L(z')|=3$, and thus the edge $zz'$ contradicts either (M) or (D) in $B$.
+Hence, $B_2$ satisfies (T).

+Finally, if $B_2$ violates (O), then the obstruction is equal to one of \ob{P1}, \ob{P2}, \ob{P3}, \ob{P4}, \ob{P5} or \ob{P6}.
+However, then it is easy to see (by comparing bad lists for the obstructions) that $G$ is $L$-colorable, which is a contradiction.

+\item If $H$ is \ob{C3}, then let $w_1$ be the vertex of $H$ drawn by the triangle and $w_2$ the vertex of $P$ that is not adjacent to it in $G$.
+If $H$ is \ob{C4}, then let $w_1$ and $w_2$ be the vertices of $H$ drawn by triangles.
+By symmetry, we can assume that $w_1$ is the neighbor of $p_2$.
+Let $w_1x_1x_2w_2$ be the path in $H$ formed by neighbors of $p_1$.
+Note that $|L(w_i)|\in\{1,5\}$ by Lemma~\ref{lemma-cl-nochord}.